Microvision: In The Right Markets At The Right Time (NASDAQ:MVIS)

 After all, this is a market that could encompass hundreds of millions or even billions of glasses in the near future.
 Bosch smartglasses, like earlier Microvision glasses, use a MEMS to project images directly onto the retina by laser.

-According to reports, Apple (OTC:APPL) also seems to be pursuing a multi-stage plan at the moment, which in the first stage, rumored to start in 2021, could include glasses similar to the North Focals or Bosch Smart Glasses and could possibly require licenses from Microvision, before "real" AR glasses such as the Microsoft HoloLens 2 could come onto the market in the second stage from around 2022.
+According to reports, Apple (NASDAQ:AAPL) also seems to be pursuing a multi-stage plan at the moment, which in the first stage, rumored to start in 2021, could include glasses similar to the North Focals or Bosch Smart Glasses and could possibly require licenses from Microvision, before "real" AR glasses such as the Microsoft HoloLens 2 could come onto the market in the second stage from around 2022.

 This was the one company takeover in the last few weeks.
 The second one is also quite spectacular: